mlrun/demos/faces/README.md

 <br><p align="center"><img src="workflow.png" width="600"/></p><br>

-The example also demonstrates an [automated pipeline](notebooks/face-recognition.ipynb) using MLRun and KubeFlow pipelines, including using iguazio key value store and TSDB(Time Series Data Base) to store meta data and tracking data of an the identified and un-identified faces.
+The example also demonstrates an [automated pipeline](notebooks/face-recognition.ipynb) using MLRun and Kubeflow pipelines, including using iguazio key value store and TSDB(Time Series Data Base) to store meta data and tracking data of an the identified and un-identified faces.
 ## Notebooks & Code